biswajitmojumder/securedoc-2/README.md

   3. Log in with your credentials.
   4. Set up MFA if required.
   5. Upload, search, manage, and collaborate on documents securely.

-## Contributing
-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
-Make sure to follow the project's code style and include appropriate tests.

 # License
 This project is licensed under the MIT License - see the LICENSE file for details.